tsuyoshicho/night-and-day/README.md

 ## configuration

 Configuring night-and-day involves setting variables in `vimrc`.
-(Remove any settings for `colorscheme` or `background` before using night-and-day.)

 Day and night **themes** are set with `g:nd_day_theme` and `g:nd_night_theme`.
 For instance, to set the day theme to [seagull](https://github.com/nightsense/seabird) and night theme to petrel: